 We plan to ensure that your clinic appointment will run as smoothly as possible.

 01473 712 233

-We assist patients who have skin conditions and diseases including acne, psoriasis, warts, skin infections and skin cancers.
+We assist patients who have skin conditions and diseases including acne, psoriasis, skin infections and skin cancers.
 Our services include:

 Plastic surgery (minor surgical procedures)